mikialex/rendiation/webgpu/README.md

 Contents and Responsibility:

 * Provide builder like api for convenience;
-* Workaround some annoy lifetime limits for convenience, but also expose raw api for convenience;
+* Workaround some annoy lifetime limitations for convenience, but also expose raw api for performance;
-* Shareable reuseable components
+* Shareable & reuseable components
 * Potential performance optimization